isomerpages/moh-hib/_help-and-resources/Implementation Timeline and Support.md

 </ul>
 <p><em>(Note: Even if your clinic is already contributing to NEHR but didn't receive previous government funding, you'll be eligible for this new grant.)</em>
 </p>
+<p>Please refer to the following table for more information on the grant
+quantum for NCR.</p>
 <p><strong><u>Table of NCR Grant Quantum</u></strong>
 </p>
 <table style="minWidth: 50px">